RichTillis/scully-richtillis-portfolio/blog/auth0-firebase-aws-lambda-user-auth-part-1.md

 ## Wrap-up

 In this post, we setup our Angular app, as well as an Auth0 application, and integrated Auth0 authentication into the Angular app.
-In part 2 of this guide we will setup a Google Firebase project and integrate it into the Angular app.
+In **[Part 2][18]** of this guide we will setup a Google Firebase project and integrate it into the app.
 Stay Tuned!

 [1]: https://auth0.com/blog/complete-guide-to-angular-user-authentication/ "The Complete Guide to Angular User Authentication with Auth0"